thesmokingrobot/11ty-no-style-please/posts/price-discovery-mechanisms.md

 t﻿here's a lot to say about quirks of the individual mechanisms *(esp when similar things trade in different places)* and ocasionally a lot of value in going deep on that...

-.﻿.. but the overall goals and games of market price discovery mechanisms tend to look roughly the same.
+.﻿.. but the overall goals and exploitative games of market price discovery mechanisms tend to look roughly the same.

+.﻿..

 b﻿eep....boop.